Leetcodr/eyecare/README.md

 # Eyecare
 Your solution to maintain optimal eye health while maximizing productivity📈

 Leading Medical Professionals recommend to look at an object 20 ft. away for 20 seconds, for every 20 minutes of work to prevent the effects of eye strain🧐.
-This App automates the process in the form of timely reminders⏱️
+This App automates the process in the form of a timely reminder⏱️

   Key Features:
 *  Reminder to take breaks in the form of a System Notification🔔